 Carmon earned B.M., B.S., and M.M degrees from the Cincinnati College Conservatory of Music.
 He served at CCM as Adjunct Assistant Professor of Opera and Musical Theatre.
 During his tenure, he has conducted productions of Prince Igor, La Cenerentola, Gianni Schicchi, The Crucible, La Callisto (American Premiere), and The Secret Marriage.
 He has been presented with the conservatory’s “Distinguished Alumni Award”.
 At Indiana University, he conducted the world premier and nationally televised production of Jon Eaton’s children’s opera, The Lion And Androcles.
 Maestro DeLeone is a proud recipient of Cincinnati’s Post-Corbett Award for excellence in the arts, and recently was awarded the very prestigious MacDowell Medal by the Cincinnati MacDowell Society.

-Guest Artist, performing "Concerto for Oboe" by Marion Lombardo
+Guest Artist, performed with SWOP the "Concerto for Oboe" by Marion Lombardo

 January 27, 2019